History and exam

 Multiple studies have shown an association between immunoglobulin A (IgA) deficiency and coeliac disease.
 Although the pathogenesis is unclear, it has been proposed that a lack of secretory IgA and Peyer patch malfunction allow for increased free gluten peptides in the submucosa.

 The association between type 1 diabetes mellitus and coeliac disease is well known.
-It is probably based on genetic factors favouring autoimmunity, including the presence of human leukocyte antigen (HLA)-DQ2 and HLA-DQ8 and single nucleotide polymorphisms shared by both diseases.
+One meta-analysis found a weighted prevalence of coeliac disease of 4.5% among patients with type 1 diabetes.
+This association is probably based on genetic factors favouring autoimmunity, including the presence of human leukocyte antigen (HLA)-DQ2 and HLA-DQ8 and single nucleotide polymorphisms shared by both diseases.
 Leaky gut, with tight junction defects leading to increased passage of luminal peptides into the submucosa, resulting in immune activation, is also hypothesised, as well as enhanced basal expression of inflammatory markers.

 Some studies have shown an increased prevalence of coeliac disease in patients with Sjogren's syndrome.